lydiazly/star-path-calculator-flask/README.md

 ## Features

-- :globe_with_meridians: Obtain dates, times, and RA/Dec coordinates for equinoxes and solstices by specifying a year and location.
+- :globe_with_meridians: Obtain dates, times, and RA/Dec coordinates of equinoxes and solstices by specifying a year and location.
 - :stars: Plots the star path and calculates the rising/setting times based on the provided date, location, and star information.
 - :calendar: Covers a wide time span, from **3001 BCE to 3000 CE**.
 - :ringed_planet: Uses the JPL DE406 ephemeris and Hipparchus Catelogue to calculate the planet and star positions for any given time.